lutz143/employee-db-tracker/README.md

 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

 ## Description
-The Employee Database Interface utilizes MySQL schemas and relational database management to modify and manipulate a backend SQL database through javascript and MySQL syntax.
+The Employee Database Interface utilizes MySQL schemas and relational database management to modify and manipulate a backend SQL database through javascript and MySQL syntax to create a content management system (CMS).
 The app prompts the user to enter and view new departments, roles, and employees in order to organize an employee base quickly and easily.

 ## Table of Contents